 - Whether Business and Risk Management are adequately designing and controlling products, services and supporting processes in line with customer interests and conduct regulation; and

-- To undertake thematic reviews as appropriate of the pervasive control environment within OakNorth Bank.
+- To undertake thematic reviews as appropriate of the pervasive control environment within OakNorth Bank plc.

 Internal Audit activity does not substitute controls executed by appropriate managers and controls executed by specialised divisions – responsibility for operational effectiveness rests with local management.

-The HoIA in the discharge of his or her duties is responsible to the Board Audit and Compliance Committee and to Executive Management and will:
+The HoIA in the discharge of his or her duties is responsible to the Board Audit Committee and to Executive Management and will: